opti21/opti21/README.md

 Just a normal human being who enjoys programming and building cool things.
 Developer at Brickseek

+Nothing exciting here, most of it is private.

 📫 You can contact me on discord: opti21#7623

 # 💻Tech Stack